connectrpc/connect-swift/.github/CONTRIBUTING.md

 This project uses Swift Package Manager for development and distribution.
 To get started contributing locally:

-- Open Xcode
+- Open Xcode.
-- Click `Open...` and select the root `connect-swift` repo directory
+- Click `Open...` and select the root `connect-swift` repo directory.
-- Xcode will automatically read the [`Package.swift`](../Package.swift) file and open the project
+- Xcode will automatically read the [`Package.swift`](../Package.swift). file and open the project.

 ## Developing the Library